-The European Commission's objective is to protect Europe with very strict safety rules preventing sub-standard shipping, reducing the risk of serious maritime accidents and minimizing the environmental impact maritime transport.
+The European Commission's objective is to protect Europe with very strict safety rules preventing sub-standard shipping, reducing the risk of serious maritime accidents and minimising the environmental impact of maritime transport.
 The Commission also works actively against piracy and terrorism threats.
-Another important activity concerns the social dimension, looking after working conditions, health and safety issues and professional qualifications of seafarers.
-Finally, the Commission works for the protection of citizens as users of maritime transport services, ensuring safe and secure conditions, looking after their rights as passengers and examining the adequacy of the public service maritime transport connections proposed by Member States.
+Another important activity concerns the social dimension: looking after working conditions, health and safety issues and regulating the professional qualifications of seafarers.
+Finally, the Commission works for the protection of citizens as users of maritime transport services, ensuring safe and secure conditions, looking after their rights as passengers and examining the quality of public service connections proposed by Member States.

-The Commission has recently updated its strategic goals and recommendations for the EU Maritime Transport Policy until 2018 .
-Action in the area of maritime transport aims at ensuring the long term performance of the European maritime transport system as a whole to the benefit of all other economic sectors and of the final consumer.
-The Commission supports actively the efforts of the EU Member States and of the European shipping sector offering quality shipping services in Europe and all over the world.
+The Commission's strategic goals and recommendations for the EU are listed in the Maritime Transport Policy until 2018 .
+A mid-term review is under preparation.
+Action in the area of maritime transport aims at ensuring the long-term performance of the European maritime transport system as a whole to the benefit of all other economic sectors and to the final consumer.
+The Commission actively supports the efforts of EU Member States and of the European shipping sector offering quality shipping services in Europe and all over the world.